An overview and explanation of my design goals for RIPE, inspired by Chris McDowall’s “Bastionland Manifesto”.

 - Characters always have initiative.
 With the game’s emphasis on choices, the traditional “save or suffer” gameplay loop found in traditional RPGs seems really cheap and unfair.
 Instead RIPE has a system of “Countdowns” that give players time to react and plan.
 Even taking damage contains a choice that the characters make.

 Rather than keeping a changelog or detailed list of notes I’m just going to post all previous versions of the character sheet and rules here.
 The game changes after almost EVERY playtest.
-I hope you find these changes interesting.

 You can always find the latest version here: RIPE.